spryker/spryker-docs/docs/about/all/support/share-secrets-with-the-spryker-support-team.md

 ---
 title: Share secrets with the Spryker Support Team
-description: Learn how to share secrets with the Spryker Support Team
+description: Learn Share secrets with the Spryker Support Team
 last_updated: Jun 16, 2021
 template: concept-topic-template
 originalLink: https://documentation.spryker.com/2021080/docs/how-to-share-secrets-with-the-spryker-support-team
 originalArticleId: a52e18a4-1aee-4f08-a132-82940f1f207e
 redirect_from:
-- /docs/scos/user/intro-to-spryker/support/how-to-share-secrets-with-the-spryker-support-team.html
+- /docs/scos/user/intro-to-spryker/support/share-secrets-with-the-spryker-support-team.html
 ---

 This document explains how you can securely share secrets or credentials with the [Spryker Support Team](/docs/scos/user/intro-to-spryker/support/getting-support.html).
 In general, the safest way to share secrets is not to share them, but if the situation demands it, we ask you to share secrets only the way described in this document.